mdeugarteromero/msac-lab6/exercise09.md

         git log --oneline <commit_hash>

 7. How much of the commit hash do you need to specify?
-Hint, run `git help log`
+Hint, run `git help log` You need to specify at least 4 characters of the hash.

-8. How can you show just the last three commit messages?
+8. How can you show just the last three commit messages? git log -3 shows the last 3 commits.